hXR16F/postloris/README.md

 ![Screenshot_2](https://user-images.githubusercontent.com/48186982/63627895-fccfe880-c609-11e9-8feb-3059983b9e56.png)

 # Using
+[Python3](https://www.python.org) is required to run.
-To run GUI version on Windows you need to have installed [AutoIt3](https://www.autoitscript.com/site/) and [Python3](https://www.python.org) as well.
+To run GUI version on Windows you need to have installed [AutoIt3](https://www.autoitscript.com/site/).